 China’s limited freedom of expression has always been strict but never before has it resulted in such a loveable book character being banned.

 Would you like to stay at a cottage inspired by Winnie-the-Pooh and friends?
 Then Eeyore’s Cottage in Dartmouth is a must.

 #7 The Hunger Games Trilogy (Suzanne Collins)

-With such a long list of reasons why these books should be banned it astounds me that anyone has ever been able to read them.
+With such a long list of reasons why these books should be banned, it astounds me that anyone has ever been able to read them.
 Arguments for the banned of these fantastic fantasy novels include the high level of violence included along with the anti-ethical idea that people have to kill one another to survive.
-Add to this the idea that children have become desensitised to a world where killing is the norm, the offensive language and the fact that some believe there are hidden undertones pointing towards a satanic world, I believe that it is quite an accomplishment for Suzanne Collins to not only still be selling books but that her words have been turned into a series of films.
+Add to this the idea that children have become desensitized to a world where killing is the norm, the offensive language and the fact that some believe there are hidden undertones pointing towards a satanic world, I believe that it is quite an accomplishment for Suzanne Collins to not only still be selling books but that her words have been turned into a series of films.